George Floyd death: Donald Trump slammed for posing with bible outside church

-Religious leaders in the US and elsewhere have criticised president Donald Trump for "enflaming violence" after he posed outside a church holding a bible.
+Religious leaders in the US and elsewhere have criticised president Donald Trump for "inflaming violence" after he posed outside a church holding a bible.

 Reverend Mariann Budde, who oversees St John's Episcopal Church in Washington, said she was "outraged" by the US President's decision to use the place of worship she oversees for a photo-op during a national crisis.